Tomato Khejur Chutney Recipe

 Serving Suggestions

-This chutney is traditionally served at the end of the meal to sweeten the taste buds after eating all the spicy curries.
+This chutney is traditionally served at the end of the meal to sweeten the palate after all the spicy curries.
 Serve it at room temperature.

 You can serve it with Aloo Posto, Bengali Cholar Dal, and Luchi for a traditional Bengali meal.